junegunn/vim-oblique/README.md

 Improved `/`-search for Vim.

+- Different highlight for the match under the cursor
 - Automatically clears search highlight when cursor is moved
 - Does not append short patterns to search history
 - Readline key bindings